cbudac/wumpus-world/wumpus-world.md

 **Solving Bleezy and Glitter - same pattern as Solving Smelly**

 - Once make_percept_sentence returns, the Perception variable will be something like: [no, no, no]

+**Solving for Adjacent Locations**

+- As implied, the “adj” relation defines what it means for two integers (here meant to represent cell locations in the x or y direction) to be adjacent to each other.

+- The “adjacent” rule specifies that the points (x1, y1) and (x2, y2) are adjacent if they are on the same column (same x) and their y’s are “adj”, or on the same   row (same y) and their x’s are “adj”.

+- This rule is important to help identify the appropriate percept in the given location, which in-turn helps to appropriately update the knowledge base.

 ### II.
 Updating the Knowledge Base from the Percepts list (update_KB/1)